Best Local Restaurants in Scotland 2025 Published 04 August 2025

 In the evening, the kitchen ramps up its ambitions.
 Modelled as a Chinese family dinner, it features a range of small plates bringing together Asian and Western culinary techniques, ingredients and flavours.
 On a recent visit, a pleasingly intense trio of vegetable banchan was followed by Au’s fish-fragrant take on a Sicilian caponata.
 After that, there might be roast duck with kumquats and cauliflower or a beautifully cooked fillet of coley crowned with a hugely aromatic Cantonese curry, closer to a heavily spiced vegetable ragù than a light sauce.
 Like much of the menu, the flavours are huge, bold and satisfying, regardless of whether the dish is an authentic homage, or something a little more out of the ordinary.
 To drink, pick from the short, all-natural wine list or try one of the cocktails listed on the blackboard.

-Popular harbourfront bistro that majors in locally landed seafood
+Popular harbourfront bistro specialising in locally landed seafood

-Is there anything more nourishing to the soul than fresh fish and seafood cookery?
-With its prime materials gathered from the day-boats less than 40 metres away from the front door, the Dory Bistro ensures that Pittenweem is amply… Read more
+With prime raw materials harvested from the day-boats less than 40 metres from its front door, the laid-back Dory Bistro ensures that Pittenweem is amply supplied with ‘classy food all year round’.
+Ruth Robinson's kitc… Read more

 A celebration of home-grown produce on an organic, no-dig farm